Pixey: Career

 In March 2022, Pixey embarked on a tour of the UK supporting labelmate Alfie Templeman.
 This was followed by a sold-out headline show at The Windmill, Brixton.
 Throughout the year she performed at festivals such as Tramlines, Y Not, LIMF, and Truck, and supported DMA's, Tom Grennan, the Libertines, and Miles Kane.

 In June 2022, Pixey released "Come Around (Sunny Day)" and hinted that it was the first single of an upcoming project.
 In July, she announced that her mini-album, Dreams, Pains & Paper Planes, would be set for release in September, and dropped another single, "Recycled Paper Planes".
 A third single, "I'm Just High", was premiered on Clara Amfo's BBC Radio 1 Future Sounds show, and Dreams, Pains & Paper Planes was released on 30 September.
 Pixey performed songs from the mini-album live at Maida Vale Studios for Jack Saunders' BBC Radio 1 Future Artists show.
 A fourth, promotional single, "Melody (From You to Me)", was premiered on Dean & Vicky’s daytime BBC Radio 1 show on 3 November.

 Pixey's collaboration with Mint Royale on a cover of the Charlatans' "One to Another" was the theme song for the BT Sport 2022-23 Premier League season.

 In 2023, "Just Move" was used as the theme song for both the Liverpool FC 2023/24 kit launch and the BBC broadcast of the FIFA Women's World Cup.
 In August she supported Ellie Goulding for the AIG Women's Open.

 Pixey’s debut album Million Dollar Baby was released on 2 August 2024 to positive critical reception, reaching number five on the UK Independent Chart, number seven on the UK vinyl chart, and number 54 on the Scottish Album Chart.

 Musical style and influences

 Pixey’s music is characterised by breakbeats, reverb-laden guitar, and sampling.

 Her musical style has primarily been described as indie pop, alternative pop, pop rock, and dream pop.
 In various specified songs, critics have also noted elements of indie rock, psychedelic pop, bubblegum pop, sampledelia, breakbeat hardcore, and '90s baggy.

-Pixey cites George Harrison, De La Soul, Nick Drake, Kate Bush, Björk, Grimes, the Verve, the Prodigy, Fatboy Slim, Beck, and the Beatles as musical influences, as well as the ‘90s Madchester scene.
+Pixey cites George Harrison, De La Soul, Nick Drake, William Onyeabor, Kate Bush, Björk, Grimes, the Verve, the Prodigy, Fatboy Slim, Beck, and the Beatles as musical influences, as well as the ‘90s Madchester scene.